 Because Pontiac engineers and stylists didn't get a close look at the Camaro until well into its development stage, the production decision came too late to make the car strictly Pontiac.

-Firebird engineer Bill Collins later admitted that the '67 was "just kind of inherited from Chevrolet all the Chevrolet sheetmetal and all the same exterior hardware except for the grille and taillamps."
+Firebird engineer Bill Collins later admitted that the '67 was "just kind of inherited from Chevrolet [with] all the Chevrolet sheetmetal and all the same exterior hardware except for the grille and taillamps."

 Had the Ford Mustang never been born, no Firebird would have joined the Pontiac fleet -- and a Trans Am badge might never have adorned a Pontiac.
 And had Chevrolet not created a sport-focused Camaro to target the ripening "youth market," no equivalent Pontiac could have been produced.